Why I Stopped Intermittent Fasting

 If you truly want to heal, then you need to quit trying to hack or manipulate your biology.

-Instead, learn how the body works and nourish and support your body the way it was intended to be nourished.
+Instead, learn how the body works and nourish and support your body as it was intended to be nourished.

 In my opinion, this means lowering stress in the body, getting off of stress hormones, and fueling your body with mineral-rich foods.